Ria Money Transfer Consumer Protection

 You got amazing news in your email today.
 You've won the lottery!
 The grand prize is enormous, and you have already begun dreaming of what you might do with that money.
 You're not quite sure that you remember playing the lottery, but oh well, you've already forgotten what you had for breakfast; it would be easy to forget such a thing.
 There's only one catch: the sender needs some funds from you in order to cash out your prize.
 Just a small amount.
 And what's $1,000 when you're about to get millions?Find more tips and information on how to avoid this all-too-common scam.

 The Relative in Need Scam

 Your grandchild is traveling in Mexico and has suddenly run out of money.
-She sends you an urgent e-mail or phone call saying she has an emergency and asks for money.
-You don't remember her telling you she was going to travel to Mexico, but you're worried for her safety and want to ensure she's OK.
+She sends you an urgent email or phone call saying she has an emergency and asks for money.
+You don't remember her telling you she was going to travel to Mexico, but you're worried about her safety and want to ensure she's okay.
 So you send her a couple hundred dollars.
 What's a couple hundred dollars when it comes to your grandchild's safety?Learn if you are being conned in a family emergency scam.